Join the Technical Preview Program.

 Integrated Data Protection

 Features like snapshots, replication, and disaster recovery (DR) are built into HCI solutions, making data protection straightforward.
-In contrast, traditional systems often require third-party software and additional hardware to achieve similar capabilities.
-Backup solutions provided by the HCI vendor are truly first-class citizens because the vendor has an in-depth understanding of their own system.
-They design backup tools that are deeply integrated, optimized, and tailored to the platform’s architecture, ensuring seamless operation and maximum efficiency compared to third-party options.
+Traditional systems, on the other hand, often require third-party software and extra hardware designed to achieve similar capabilities.
+Backup solutions provided by the HCI vendor are deeply integrated and optimized for their platform, ensuring seamless operation and greater efficiency compared to those third-party options that often require in-depth configurations for similar system functionality.

 Cloud-Readiness